denmit99/hairbnb/README.md

-# HairBnb Project
+# HairBnb - Search and Rent Properties

-HairBnb is a platform for accommodation booking (basically an AirBnb clone).
+**HairBnb** is a platform for accommodation booking (basically an _AirBnb_ clone).

+---
+## Features

+* Posting a listing
+* Search listings with filters

+---

-Tech stack:
+## Tech stack

 * **Back-End:** Java + Spring Boot
 * **Front-End:** React + Typescript
 * **Database:** PostgreSQL

 The **_frontend_** repository can be found here https://github.com/denmit99/hairbnb-front

+---

 ## How to run locally
 `docker-compose --profile all up -d` Start all services

 `docker-compose --profile api up -d ` Start only backend + database

-`docker-compose --profile all up -d --build`  To rebuild all services and then start containers
+`docker-compose --profile all up -d --build`  Rebuild all services and then start containers

+---

 ## Jacoco test coverage
 `./gradlew clean build jacocoTestReport`